awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-platform-directorystructure.md

 mv ROOT.war ../
 ```

-Inside the WAR file, you'll find the same structure that exists in the `src` directory in the preceding example, excluding the `src/com` folder\.
+Inside the WAR file, you find the same structure that exists in the `src` directory in the preceding example, excluding the `src/com` folder\.
 The `jar` command automatically creates the `META-INF/MANIFEST.MF` file\.

 ```
 ~/workspace/my-app/ROOT.war